dzfrias/website/src/blog/email-client-pt2.md

 _sending_ emails.

 SMTP is one of the all-time classic Internet protocols, dating back to 1980.
-Beyond just sending emails, SMTP can teach you a lot about the inner-workings of the Internet!
+Beyond just sending emails, SMTP can teach you a lot about the workings of the Internet!

 # Exploration